LibraryHost/omeka-docker/README.md

 ## Features

 - **Multi-PHP Version Support**: Builds with either PHP 5.6 or PHP 7.4 based on build arguments
-- **Automatic Omeka Download**: Downloads the specified Omeka version during build from GitHub releases
+- **Runtime Omeka Installation**: Downloads the specified Omeka version on first container startup, not at build time
+- **Version Flexibility**: Single image can run any Omeka version by changing the `OMEKA_VERSION` environment variable
+- **Idempotent Startup**: Safe to restart containers - only downloads Omeka if not already installed
 - **Unified Config Directory**: All configuration files (config.ini, db.ini, imagemagick-policy.xml, .htaccess) are stored in a single server-side config directory
 - **Security Hardening**:
   - MySQL 8 compatibility fixes